andybrumar/i3ext/readme.md

 NOTE
 ====

-* main_block.scad: whole drivetrain area is open
+* main_block.scad: whole drivetrain area is open (*DEPRECIATED*)

-* main_block_v2.scad: has config option to open up either the front, back, or both idler areas in case you want to stack and selectively use one drive area over the other.
+* main_block_v2.scad: has config options to:

+    #. open up either the front, back, or both idler areas in case you want to stack and selectively use one drive area over the other (default = 'both')

+    #. adjust the x-carriage mount hole spacing (default = 30mm)

+    #. adjust the filament diameter (default = 3mm)

+    #. use either J-Head or Prusa Nozzle hotends (default = jhead)

-* do not change the hobb diameter in the top of the config options as this does not work right yet.
+NOTE: do NOT change the hobb diameter in the top of the config options as this does not work right yet

 RP one of each:

-* main_block.scad or main_block_v2.scad
+* main_block_v2.scad
 * idler.scad
 * large_gear, small_gear from gears.scad
+* fan_mount.scad_